ThaRaven403/Contribute.fr-FR/Contribute/markdown-reference.md

 Ces alertes ressemblent à ceci sur docs.microsoft.com :

 > [!NOTE]
-> Informations que l’utilisateur doit remarquer même s’il parcourt le contenu rapidement.
+> Information the user should notice even if skimming.

 > [!TIP]
-> Informations facultatives qui aident l’utilisateur à être plus performant.
+> Optional information to help a user be more successful.

 > [!IMPORTANT]
-> Informations essentielles nécessaires à la réussite de l’utilisateur.
+> Essential information required for user success.

 > [!CAUTION]
-> Conséquences éventuellement négatives d’une action.
+> Negative potential consequences of an action.

 > [!WARNING]
-> Certaines conséquences dangereuses d’une action.
+> Dangerous certain consequences of an action.

 ## <a name="code-snippets"></a>Extraits de code